CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 ## Taxes

-Implementation of taxes calculation is much simpler than the shipping and discount calculations.<br/>
+Implementation of taxes calculation is much simpler than the shipping and discount calculations.
-The config file has two settings for taxes:<br/>
+The config file has two settings for taxes:
 **1\.** You can specify the tax percentage applied to the **cart's total value**.
 For example, the following sets a 10% tax

 ```